microsoft/commercial-marketplace-resources/README.md

 # ![Alt Azure Marketplace shopping bag icon](images/Azure_Store_Marketplace_COLOR.svg "Azure Marketplace icon") Microsoft Marketplace Samples and Resources Index

-This repository provides pointers to repositories and learning resources to help understand the Microsoft commercial marketplace.
-Please submit a pull request if there is a sample you have developed.
-If there is a sample you wish existed, please add it to our [Issues](https://github.com/microsoft/commercial-marketplace-samples/issues).
+This repository provides pointers to resources to help you onboard your solution to the Microsoft commercial marketplace.
+These resources focus on transactable offer types in the Microsoft commercial marketplace.

-Included in this document is technical learning content, links to sample code, reference implementations, webinars, and key documentation.
-These resources focus on transactable offer types in the Azure marketplace.
+Included in this document are links to sample code, technical learning content, reference implementations, and key documentation.

 **Included in this document**